ml-jku/neural-gyrokinetics/pages/index.md

     </figcaption>
 </figure>

-It is widely recognized that nuclear fusion is incredibly hard.
+Since the gravitational force on eartch is insufficient to overcome this barrier, we require massive amounts of energy which is induced via heat in a Plasma.
+In reality this means heating up a gas to hundreds of millions of degrees which is also called a **Plasma** as the heat forces the hydrogen atoms to split into ions and electrons.
+Due the amount of heat, the Plasma needs to be confined within a magnetic field, as there does not exist any material that could withstand such heat.

+To enable sustainable energy production via nuclear fusion requires confining the Plasma over long periods of time.
+This is difficult, as the Plasma usually tries to escape its confinement.
+One contributor to this behavior is turbulence which arises due to temperature gradients within the Plasma.
+Therefore it is essential to understand and model Plasma turbulence in modern reactors such as Tokamaks.
+Understanding and modelling Plasma turbulence is an incredibly hard problem that relies on expensive numerical simulations.

 > _"Nuclear fusion is not rocket science, because it's way harder."_
-> — *Will*
+> — *William Hornsby*

-However, because it promises near-infinite, safe, and relatively affordable energy source, it remains a key focus in the pursuit of securing our future energy supply.
+However, because it promises sustainable, safe, and relatively affordable energy source, it remains a key focus in the pursuit of securing our future energy supply.

-In general, fusion only happens at extremely high temperatures and pressures (to overcome the repulsive forces between atoms).
-At these temperatures matter becomes **plasma**, which is inherently **turbulent** and must be confined to sustain the reaction [[1](#ref-chen), [2](#ref-freudenrich)].
-With their mass, stars are able to use the gravitational field for confinement.
-However, on Earth we must rely on methods such as magnetic fields [[3](#ref-tokamaks)] or other forces [[4](#ref-inertial)].

 ## The Problem

 Understanding **plasma turbulence** is crucial for modelling plasma scenarios for confinement control and reactor design.
-It is governed by the **nonlinear gyrokinetic equation**, which evolves a **5D distribution function** over time **in phase space**.
+Numerically, Plasma turbulence is governed by the **nonlinear gyrokinetic equation**, which evolves a **5D distribution function** over time **in phase space**.

 Let $f = f(x, y, s, v_{\parallel}, \mu)$ where:

-- $x$, $y$ are spatial coordinates, in real space, cutting the torus radially.
+- $x$, $y$ are spatial coordinates along a toroidal C-section of a torus in real space.
 - $s$ is the toroidal coordinate along the field line, going around the torus.
-- $v_{\parallel} $ the parallel velocity component, tangential to the torus.
+- $v_{\parallel} $ the parallel velocity component along the field lines.
-- $\mu$ is the magnetic angular moment, related to the gyrational velocity component.
+- $\mu$ is the magnetic angular moment, related to the gyral motion of particles.

 The perturbed time-evolution of $f$ is governed by the gyrokinetic equation [[5](#ref-gyrokinetics), [6](#ref-gyrokinetics2), [7](#ref-gyrokinetics3)], a reduced form of the Vlasov-Maxwell PDE system